gsyates1/ha-roborock-control-panel/instructions.md

 4. In Settings > Dashboards open the exiting dashboard where your vacuum control panel subview is.
 5. Edit the dashboard.
 6. From the three-dots menu select 'Raw configuration editor'.
-7. Copy entire set of YAML for your existing vacuum control panel and paste it at the bottom of the existing yaml in they same file.
+7. Copy entire set of YAML for your existing vacuum control panel and paste it at the bottom of the existing yaml or another dashboard YAML file.
-8. You now need to fix all the vacuum and sensor entity IDs in the YAML to reflect second vacuum helpers.
-You should be able to search and replace 'vacuum' to 'vacuum2' and 'Vacuum' to 'Vacuum2', ***but be careful not the change your original dashboard***.
+8. You now need to fix all the helper entity IDs in the YAML to reflect second vacuum helpers.
+You should be able to search and replace 'vacuum' to 'vacuum2' and 'Vacuum' to 'Vacuum2', ***but be careful not the change your original dashboard if their in the same file***.
+9. You also need to fix the vacuum and sensor entity IDs the way you did for the first vacuum.
+See step 6 in the 'Create the Dashboard' section above.
-9. If your room dictionay does not already have the rooms for the second vacuum, you need to update it.
+10. If your room dictionay does not already have the rooms for the second vacuum, you need to update it.
 Modify the script 'Create Vacuum Room Number Map' to add the rooms and then run it.
 If you need to get the room ids, refer back to the 'Create Room Dictionaries' section.
-10. In the script 'Vacuum Problem Announce', there is a 'Define variables vacuum_name' action.
-For the first vacuum you modified the friendly name in the 'if' statement condition to be your vacuum's and dock's problem sensors, now you need to do the same for the names in the 'elif' part of the template.
+11. In the script 'Vacuum Problem Announce', there is a 'Define variables vacuum_name' action.
+For the first vacuum you modified the friendly names in the 'if' statement condition to be your vacuum's and dock's problem sensors, now you need to do the same for the names in the 'elif' part of the template.
 Change the names to your second vacuum's and dock's error sensors.
 Also change 'unknown vacuum' to be whatever you want the message to call your second vacuum.